Bean & Rice Fajita Casserole in a Jar

 - Layer ingredients into clean, wide-mouth mason jar in the order listed above.
 Shake to settle contents.

 - Place new canning lid on top of jar.
 Using wide-mouth attachment for a FoodSaver, vacuum seal lid onto jar following instructions from your FoodSaver manual.
 (You can also insert an oxygen absorber before putting on lid if you'd like.)

 - Remove vacuum attachment and put ring on.
 Tighten by hand, but don't over tighten.

 - Label and date.
 Store in cool, dry location.

-- Preheat oven to 350 degrees Fahrenheit.
-Gently pry lid off of jar and discard.
-Remove oxygen packet (if used).
-Empty contents of jar into large casserole dish.
+Preheat oven to 350 degrees Fahrenheit.
+Empty contents of jar (minus oxygen packet if present) into large casserole dish.
 Add 6 cups of boiling water.
 Bake, uncovered, for 35 minutes.

 Be sure to use quick cook beans in this recipe, NOT regular dry beans.
 If you don't want to get both types of quick cook, just double the amount of one of them (either black or red).